graphql/express-graphql/README.md

     `"extensions"` field in the resulting JSON.
 This is often a useful place to add development time metadata such as the runtime of a query or the amount of resources consumed.
 This may be an async function.
-The function is given one object as an argument: `{ document, variables, operationName, result }`.
+The function is given one object as an argument: `{ document, variables, operationName, result, context }`.

   * **`validationRules`**: Optional additional validation rules queries must satisfy in addition to those defined by the GraphQL spec.